phoe/quicklisp-stats/README.md

 ## Another warning

-At the moment of writing these words, the CSV files provided by Quicklisp only show the top 500 projects of each month; @quicklisp mentioned that they might get buffed to the top 1000 projects at some point.
+At the moment of writing these words, the CSV files provided by Quicklisp only show the top 1000 projects of each month.
 In case of any questions about the data rather than the tool used to fetch and parse it, please ask @quicklisp for assistance.

 ## API